Brexit & Subsidies - A Call for Access Action

-British Canoeing believes post-Brexit subsidies should recognise the need for public money to bring improved public benefits.
+British Canoeing believes post-Brexit subsidies should recognise the need for public money to bring improved public benefits.– British Canoeing

-Creating new subsidies to incentivise farmers and other land managers to provide new or improved access to and along rivers, lakes or other waters.
+- Creating new subsidies to incentivise farmers and other land managers to provide new or improved access points onto to rivers, lakes or other waters.

 We therefore also recommend: